-I would like to replace cemeteries with video rental locations in which the general public can check out the life-stories of the deceased on Blu-Ray or DVD.
-Instead of wedges of stone, with faded or forgotten names, cemeteries could reinforce the human continuum by letting the Dead tell their own stories and the Living to listen.
+I propose replacing cemeteries with video rental locations in which the general public can check out the life-stories of the deceased on Blu-Ray or DVD.
+Instead of wedges of stone, with faded or forgotten names, cemeteries could reinforce the human continuum by letting the Dead tell their own stories and by letting the Living listen.
 At the very least, contemporary cemeteries might make room for video rentals somewhere on the grounds, with a both Classics section for historical personages and a New Arrivals section for the recently deceased.

 2. The Rise of the Neo-Deme, the Band, the Pack: Against Lineage.

-I would like for “Best Friendship” to be acknowledged by ceremony and civic law, like marriage, with many of the same attendant legal rights: hospital visitations, inheritance, power of attorney, and so on.
+I propose that “Best Friendship” be acknowledged by ceremony and civic law, like marriage, with many of the same attendant legal rights: hospital visitations, inheritance, power of attorney, and so on.
 To balance out the value of “the bonds of alliance” with the “bonds of filiation” in the eyes of Law and Society.
-(Credits: ideon inspired by Tyree Joyce)
+(Credits: conceptual concept inspired by Tyree Joyce)

 Autogo effectively bypasses the need for intermediary ride-sharing centers (such as Mitfahrgelegenheit or covoiturage).
 See: Information Assymetry, Gresham’s Law, George Akerlof — “Bad coin drives good coin out.”